Enable "JavaScript" and reload this page to see email links. How to Start a Folk Dance Club

 It will not attempt to influence legislation as a substantial part of its activities or participate in a political campaign for or against any political candidate.

-The by-laws and articles must reflect language respecting its purpose, use, and disbursement of assets.
+The bylaws and articles must reflect language respecting its purpose, use, and disbursement of assets.

 Go to the following article to see about tax-exempt status: